mancikii/manciki_first-_repo/README.md

-# manciki_first_repo
+# ITEH Laboratory Exercises

-Hi there!
-Manciki is finally here!
-There will be some cool stuff here!
-Stay tuned!
+Hi!
+Here you will be able to see all materials from the ITEH course.
+This project is under construction.